djsnipa1/stackoverflow-scraper/output/StackOverflow_Top_Python_Questions.md

     # Here is the code that will be called each time you use the generator object:

     # If there is still a child of the node object on its left
-    # AND if distance is ok, return the next child
+    # AND if the distance is ok, return the next child
     if self._leftchild and distance - max_dist < self._median:
         yield self._leftchild

     # If there is still a child of the node object on its right
-    # AND if distance is ok, return the next child
+    # AND if the distance is ok, return the next child
     if self._rightchild and distance + max_dist >= self._median:
         yield self._rightchild